 Your marriage has been cleverly designed to START with exchanging the greatest gift ever - and oh the JOY of giving that gift and the JOY of receiving it! *insert winking emoji*

-There’s so many great elements to marriage - the companionship, the support, the fact that you get to have sleepovers with your bestie every night - but let me tell you as a married person that the BEST part about marriage is THAT GIFT!
-The gift that sets it apart from every other relationship I have - the gift of sex!
+There’s so many great elements to marriage - the companionship, the support, the fact that you get to have sleepovers with your bestie every night - but this gift is what sets it apart from every other relationship you will have - the gift of sex!

 It’s a gift that was PURCHASED FOR A PURPOSE